Key Legislation

 All new buildings are required to obtain an occupation permit (OP) before completion.

-To obtain an OP, the registered building contractor has to submit to the “authorised person” for endorsement a completed and signed form to certify that the building has been constructed in accordance with the Buildings Ordinance (Cap 123) and the drawings and plans have been approved by the Building Authority.
+To obtain an OP, the registered building contractor has to submit to the “authorized person” for endorsement a completed and signed form to certify that the building has been constructed in accordance with the Buildings Ordinance (Cap 123) and the drawings and plans have been approved by the Building Authority.
 Inspections will be arranged and the Building Authority will decide if an OP can be issued and, if not, what work has to be done before it can be issued.

 The tests required for certified completion of the works are determined by the terms of the construction contract.
 Typically, the contractor is required to provide all vouchers, test certificates or other evidence to satisfy the employer/architect that the materials and goods comply with the contract specifications and to carry out all tests and inspections specified in the construction contract or instructed by the employer/architect to satisfy the employer/architect that the works have been practically/substantially completed.